Find Affordable College Courses

 Greenville, NC

 Our 2023 rankings named East Carolina University the best value school in North Carolina for music students working on their master’s degree.
-ECU is a very large public school located in the city of Greenville.
+ECU is a fairly large public school located in the small city of Greenville.

 In-state tuition fees for graduate students at ECU are $7,594 per year.

-Out of the 7 schools in North Carolina that were part of this year’s ranking, University of North Carolina at Greensboro landed the # 2 spot on the list.
-Located in the city of Greensboro, UNC Greensboro is a public college with a fairly large student population.
+The excellent master’s degree programs at University of North Carolina at Greensboro helped the school earn the #2 place on this year’s ranking of the best value music schools in North Carolina.
+Located in the city of Greensboro, UNC Greensboro is a public school with a large student population.

 In-state tuition fees for graduate students at UNC Greensboro are $8,265 per year.